 Until fairly recently, media were concentrated in the hands of a few organizations, but now it’s all around us.
 In addition to the so-called “mainstream media” outlets, there are now many online blogs, podcasts and videos from a wide variety of providers from all walks of life, as well as social media where anyone can be a “citizen journalist.”
 While this has created a vibrant and dynamic array of information sources, it has also made it more difficult to know which sources can be trusted.
 So, regardless of whether you’re a media consumer, media creator or both — the need for media literacy is greater now than ever.

 And, sad to say, we can’t always trust people in authority to tell “the truth, the whole truth and nothing but the truth.”
-Trust in traditional news media has declined among all political groups and there are far too many cases where government officials and corporate leaders have been caught telling falsehoods, whether deliberately or because they were misinformed.
+Trust in traditional news media has declined across all political groups and there are far too many cases where government officials and corporate leaders have been caught telling falsehoods, whether deliberately or because they were misinformed.
 There are also popular culture examples such as false claims about celebrity deaths and doctored photos.

 In this uncertain climate, how can parents and educators help the children they care for to be critical, but not jaded, consumers of the media they encounter?